xurxodiz/snake/README.md

 # Architecture

-* public : displayed by web browser
+* public/ : displayed by web browser
+    * build/ : generated stuff for browser, don't forget to delete useless files some times !
+    * css/ : all stylesheet needs, simple css files (with .css extension) or stylus files (with .styl extension)
+    * js/ : all javascript files in ES6 (thanks to browserify and babelify plugins) format
+    * images/ : you know what it is!
 * index.js : entry point of the server
 * constants.js : constants to configure the server